 As a safety committee member, you perform multiple roles.
 Let's see how this affects your responsibilities:

-Remember, writing "tickets" for violating safety rules can be especially disastrous to the success of the safety committee's effectiveness: Don't do it.
-Enforcing safety is considered managing safety and is a line responsibility from the CEO down through first line supervisor.
+Some companies inappropriately assign safety enforcement responsibilities to the safety committee.
+However, writing "tickets" for violating safety rules can be especially disastrous to the committee's effectiveness: Don't do it.
+Enforcing safety is legally a line management responsibility, not a staff responsibility.

-If you are a member of your company's' safety team AND a supervisor, how do you discipline your employees for unsafe behavior?
-Let's take a look at a scenario below to set the scene.
+Suppose you are a member of your company safety team and a supervisor.
+How do you discipline your employees for unsafe behavior?
+Let's look at a scenario below to set the scene.

-Larry is an member of the company's safety committee.
-However, he is a supervisor as well.
-During his workday, he notices one of his subordinates is not wearing required personal protective equipment (PPE).
+Larry is a member of the company's safety committee as well as a supervisor.
+He notices one of his subordinates is not wearing the required personal protective equipment (PPE) during his workday.
 Larry wants to correct the unsafe behavior; however, he is unsure how to proceed.

 Since Larry is a line supervisor, should he discipline the workers or should he actually refrain from discipline because he is a safety committee member?

 How would you respond in the above situation?
-The response depends on the role you are playing at the time you discover the unsafe behavior.
+The response depends on the role you are playing when you discover the unsafe behavior.
 For instance:

 To prevent role conflict like this, you might ask someone else to conduct the inspection in your department.

-Armed with insight into the role of the safety committee, let's take a look at what the committee's purpose and function might be.
+Armed with insight into the safety committee's role, let's take a look at what the committee's purpose and function might be.
 We'll start by looking at the purpose of the safety committee.
 A quick review of our friendly dictionary once again defines "purpose" as "a desired or intended result or effect."

-For safety committees to be successful in fulfilling their role, they need to understand their purpose and how to go about achieving intended outcomes.
-If the safety committee does not understand it's purpose, it may actually function to produce unintended outcomes.
+For safety committees to successfully fulfill their role, they need to understand their purpose and achieve intended outcomes.
+If the safety committee does not understand it's purpose, it may actually produce unintended outcomes.

 Safety committees are created and developed to fulfill the following purposes:

-All these purpose statements emphasize the safety committee's responsibility to help the employer do (manage) safety, not to do safety for the employer.
+These purpose statements emphasize the safety committee's responsibility to help the employer manage safety and not do it for the employer.
 This important idea is why we encourage safety committees to think of themselves as internal consultant groups, but not as safety "cop squads."

 A safety committee should write a mission statement that explains what they do to support their vision.
-The purpose of the safety committee might be viewed as its mission and describes the activities above to support its assigned role.
+The safety committee's purpose might be viewed as its mission and describes the activities above to support its assigned role.

-Sample Mission Statement: "It is the mission of the Safety Committee of XYZ Company to promote a safe working environment for all employees by assisting in the overall effort to minimize the frequency of accidents, and to identify corrective measures needed to eliminate or control recognized safety hazards."
+Sample Mission Statement: "The safety committee’s mission is to promote a safe and healthful working environment for all employees by assisting management in minimizing the frequency of accidents and identifying corrective measures to control recognized hazards."

-For instance, the safety committee may intend to increase interest in safety by implementing a safety incentive program, but if its members do not have the SKAs to accomplish this task, they may unintentionally develop a totally reactive incentive program that results in dismal failure.
+For instance, the safety committee may intend to increase interest in safety by implementing a safety incentive program, but if its members do not have the KSAs to accomplish this task, they may unintentionally develop a totally reactive incentive program that’s a dismal failure.

 Listen to Bryan explain one of the ways to deliver engaging service.
 Understanding the "purpose" of your job duties (functions) is a powerful way to deliver service in an engaging way.